Verifiable and Provably Secure Machine Unlearning: Introduction

-While our framework is applicable to different unlearning approaches, it is perhaps best illustrated with the canonical approach of naively retraining the model from scratch.
-Here, the server retrains a model without using a data point~$d$ that needs to be unlearned.
-In this example, we identify the following guarantees that need to be satisfied: (a) the user's data point is no longer present in the server's training set $D$, and (b) the model was trained from that dataset $D$ (without the user's data point).
+In our framework, we identify the following guarantees that need to be satisfied: (a) the model was trained \emph{conceptually} from some dataset (more details in \S~\ref{sec:framework-overview}), and (b) the user's data point is not present in this dataset.
 Thus, the framework has two major components.
-First, the server computes a {\em proof of update} whenever the model's training data changes: this establishes that they trained the model on a particular dataset $D$.
-Second, at any point in time, when a user submits a request to unlearn data point $d$, the server can leverage its dataset $D$ to provide the user with a {\em proof of unlearning}.
-This proves non-membership of their data point $d$ in the training set $D$.
-This proof of $d\notin D$ together with the proof of update allows the user to verify the aforementioned guarantees.
+First, the server computes a {\em proof of training} whenever data points are added to the model's training data: this establishes that it trained the model on a particular dataset.
+Second, when a user submits a request to unlearn a specific data point, the server computes a {\em proof of unlearning} that proves that the model and its conceptual training set was updated addressing the request.
+Additionally, the server provides the user with a \emph{proof} that their data point is not part of the updated training set.
+By linking the executions of those components across iterations, these proofs also ensure that no data point can be added back to the training set \emph{after} it was unlearnt.

-This framework also allows a server to prove to a user that their data was deleted from the model's training data, without revealing anything else about the dataset.
-To reason about the guarantees provided by our unlearning framework, we propose {\em the first formal security definition} of verifiable machine unlearning.
-Under this definition, we can instantiate protocols using exact unlearning techniques---as illustrated above with the example approach of naively retraining---and prove their security.
+We present a fully instantiated protocol in our framework.
+This instantiation uses SNARK-based verifiable computation as a generic approach for the proof of model updates induced by training or unlearning, and hash chains for the proof of non-membership in a model's training set.
+Under our security definition, we formally prove the correctness and security of this instantiation generically for any training and unlearning algorithms covered by the abstraction of admissible functions.

-Our practical instantiation is based on SNARK-based verifiable computation for the proof of update and Merkle tree-based authenticated data structures for the proof of unlearning.
-We implement and demonstrate the versatility and scalability of our construction.
-We evaluate the unlearning on a variety of binary classification tasks from the PMLB benchmark suite~\cite{romano2021pmlb} as considered in prior work~\cite{angel-22-efficient}, using linear regression, logistic regression, and neural network classifier models.
+Finally, we provide the first implementation of verifiable unlearning based on cryptographic primitives.
+In particular, we instantiate the SNARK with the Spartan~\cite{setty-20-spartan} proof system for verifiable training and unlearning.
+We consider three unlearning techniques: retraining-based unlearning, amnesiac unlearning~\cite{graves-21-amnesiac} and optimization-based unlearning~\cite{jang-22-knowledge, warnecke-21-unlearning}.
+We demonstrate the versatility and scalability of our construction on a variety of binary classification tasks from the PMLB benchmark suite~\cite{romano-21-pmlb}, using linear regression, logistic regression, and simple neural networks.